bkocis/bkocis/README.md

 I share here some of my experimens and learnings.
 I tend use lot of private repos for keeping my code available to me.

 My interest and focus vary over time :arrow_down:.
-Currently experimenting with writing as well - check out my Medium stories as well :arrow_heading_down: - a read means a lot to me :wink:.
+Currently experimenting with writing as well - check out some of my Medium stories :arrow_heading_down: - a read means a lot to me :wink:.

 ---